member87/portfolio-astro/src/content/blog/reverse-engineering-panels.md

 ```

 In the data, each item has a link to the full HD version of the image.
 This means
-we have the entire app wallpaper libary for free, in high definition, completly
+we have the entire app wallpaper library for free, in high definition, completely
 bypassing any paywalls.

 The images are available in a public repository without any authentication required.